kubernetes-sigs/apiserver-network-proxy/README.md

 Participation in the Kubernetes community is governed by the [Kubernetes Code of Conduct](code-of-conduct.md).

+## Releases

+To reduce version-skew risk, it is recommended to match apiserver-network-proxy server & client minor release versions.
+With Kubernetes, this means:

+- Kubernetes versions up to v1.27: `0.0.X` apiserver-network-proxy branch
+- Kubernetes v1.27+: `0.1.X` apiserver-network-proxy branch

 ## Build

 Please make sure you have the REGISTRY and PROJECT_ID environment variables set.